- ACT OF UNION

 The voting patterns revealed much of the cause of the rancour prior to the polling stations opening.
 The independence campaign had opened the deep seated cultural, linguistic, religious and sectarian divisions within Scotland.

-With the UK wide Brexit vote on the 23rd June 2016, and the shock decision to many to leave the EU, the Scottish Nationalists have once again called for a further independence referendum, that would separate them from the rest of the UK, but instead shackle them to a federal EU superstate.
-A strange kind of independence.
+With the UK wide Brexit vote on the 23rd June 2016, and the shock decision for many to leave the EU, the Scottish Nationalists have once again called for a further independence referendum.
+A vote for independenceha would certainly separate them from the rest of the UK, but it would instead shackle them to a federal EU super state, and its Euro currency.
+A strange kind of independence in all respects.

-Whether or not Scots really have a taste for full independence from the UK has yet to be seen at a fresh poll, but there may yet be a new standard symbolically planted at Glenfinnan.
+Whether or not Scots really have a taste for full independence from the UK in the wake of Brexit, has yet to be tested at a fresh poll, but there may yet be a new standard symbolically planted at Glenfinnan.
 ‘Will ye no come back again?’ may not now apply to Bonnie Prince Charlie, but it could certainly apply to a new sovereign nation of Scotland.

 ©Copyright - James of Glencarr